 - Hike to Akaka Falls: Akaka Falls State Park is about ten miles from Hilo.
-The trail is a paved loop path with handrails that take you through beautiful lush jungle.
+The trail is a paved loop path with handrails that take you through the beautiful lush jungle.
 This hike is easily doable for families with babies and toddlers.

 - Attend a Luau: Watch a traditional ceremony focused on family-friendly activities and entertainment.
 Although attending a luau can be a bit touristy.
 Kids of all ages can enjoy the delicious buffet and beautiful Hawaiian dance music.
 Waikoloa Beach Marriott Resort & Spa is one of the most popular on the island, so I recommend booking ahead of time.

 Tips For Families: Although the volcano at Hawaii Volcanoes National Park has erupted since 1983, don’t expect to see lava shooting in the air.